Age group changes: information for competition providers

 Which age groups will the YDL and NAL meetings use?

-UK Youth Development League (YDL) meetings have confirmed their age groups for next outdoor track season.
-U14 and U16 athletes will compete in lower age group YDL meetings, while U18 and U20 athletes will compete in upper age group YDL meetings.
+UK Youth Development League (YDL) meetings have confirmed their age groups.
+U14 and U16 athletes compete in lower age group YDL meetings, while U18 and U20 athletes compete in upper age group YDL meetings.

 What will be the club competition opportunities across the U12, U14, U16, U18 and U20 age groups?

-As is currently the case, the Home Countries will offer national championship competition for U16s upwards and will provide guidance and recommendations to competition providers on the competition formats and approaches suitable at each age group.
+The Home Countries offer national championship competition for U16s upwards and provide guidance and recommendations to competition providers on the competition formats and approaches suitable at each age group.

 Are there competition opportunities for current U11s (year 1 U12s from 2026)?

-As is currently the case, athletes aged in school year 6 and below will continue to access local competition opportunities with an emphasis on personal improvement, building a love of the sport and being part of a team.
-Sportshall Athletics and QuadKids are just two examples of the types of competition for this age group that will continue.
-In England, we are currently piloting a new competition format for primary aged athletes – funetics multi-challenge
+Athletes aged in school year 6 and below continue to access local competition opportunities with an emphasis on personal improvement, building a love of the sport and being part of a team.
+Sportshall Athletics and funetics Multi-Challenge are just two examples of the types of competition for this age group – find out more about funetics multi-challenge by clicking here.

 Which age groups should off-track competitions held in September use?